Virginia State

 Comparing the costs and benefits of purchasing vs. leasing a vehicle.
 Lesson – Use the Buy vs Lease Calculator

-Lesson – Buying a Car
+Lesson – The Car Buying Checklist

-Lesson – Renter’s Insurance
+Lesson – What’s Not Covered in Renter’s Insurance?

 Calculating the cost of utilities, services, maintenance, and other residential expenses.
 Budget Game – Core Component